-The race is part of a three-day race meeting held in Liverpool with over 150,000 people attending.
+The race is part of a three-day race meeting held in Liverpool, with over 150,000 people attending.

 The Grand National is held at Aintree Racecourse in Liverpool.

-In the biggest race, the Grand National, horses have to complete two laps of the course, covering four-and-a-half miles and jumping 30 fences.
+In the biggest race - the Grand National - horses have to complete two laps of the course, covering four-and-a-half miles and jumping 30 fences.

 Campaigners and animal rights charities have often complained that the Grand National isn't safe for the horses involved and that the race is too dangerous.

-A horse called Red Rum won the Grand National three times in 1973, 1974 and 1977 and also came second in 1975 and 1976.
+A horse called Red Rum is the only horse to have won the Grand National three times - in 1973, 1974 and 1977.
+He also came second in 1975 and 1976.

 Red Rum died in 1995 at the age of 30 and was buried near the winning post at Aintree.

-In 1993, no-one won because there was a false start - some riders didn't realise and carried on so the race had to be cancelled.
+In 1993, no one won because there was a false start - some riders didn't realise and carried on so the race had to be cancelled!

-The oldest horse to win the race was Peter Simple, he was 15 years old and won in 1853.
+- The oldest horse to win the race was Peter Simple.
+He was 15 years old and won in 1853.

-Five horses have won the race aged only five years old.
+- Five horses have won the race aged only five years old.

-The oldest winning jockey was Dick Saunders in 1982 aged 48.
+- The oldest winning jockey was Dick Saunders in 1982, aged 48.